PFTrack Documentation Node Reference

 Masks can be generated to restrict candidate point selection to a specific part of the image.
 This is useful when the clip contains objects moving independently from the camera, and points are being generated for either camera or object tracking.

-Disabling trackers
+Deleting trackers

 Editing trackers

-The coverage graph displays information about the number of trackers that have been generated for each frame of the clip.
+The length graph displays information about the number of trackers that have been generated for each frame of the clip.
 The graph displays a colour-coded count of the number of trackers in each frame:

-The coverage graph in Auto Track
+The tracker length graph in Auto Track

 The graph is colour-coded according to the length of each tracker.
 Trackers that exist for 5 frames or less are coloured red, and points that exist for more than 50 frames are coloured green, with graduations of orange and yellow between.